Article Explains Ammolite’s Organic Origins and Feng Shui Popularity

 November 26, 2013

-“Ammolite” is the trade name referring to gems cut from fossilized ammonite, an extinct group of marine invertebrate, also collected as whole specimens.
-Korite International Ltd., which began as Korite Gems in 1977, is the primary company mining, fashioning, and marketing the world’s Ammolite.
+“Ammolite” is the trade name referring to gems cut from fossilised ammonite, an extinct group of marine invertebrate, also collected as whole specimens.
+Korite International Ltd., which began as Korite Gems in 1977, is the primary company mining, fashioning and marketing the world’s Ammolite.
 The company is located in Calgary, Canada, and mines for ammonite near Lethbridge, in the province of Alberta.
-While the ammonite deposit was first recorded in 1908 by a National Geographic survey, local lapidaries of Calgary only started fashioning Ammolite in 1962—which is hard to believe since lapidaries are always looking for new and unique materials to cut.
+While the ammonite deposit was first recorded in 1908 by a National Geographic survey, local lapidaries of Calgary only started fashioning Ammolite in 1962 — which is hard to believe since lapidaries are always looking for new and unique materials to cut.

 Korite International has come up with a logical grading system that has been accepted by the international gem community.
-In stones that are “AA” or “exquisite,” the highest quality, three or more brilliant colors must be evident.
+In stones that are “AA” or “exquisite”, the highest quality, three or more brilliant colours must be evident.
 Only 3−8% of Korite’s annual production meets this grade.
-“A+” or “extra fine” grades display three or more brilliant colors with less-brilliant areas.
-“A” or “fine” material has one or more colors, with either one that is brilliant or three that are less brilliant than those in the “A+” class.
-“A-” or “standard/good” comprises approximately 40% of Korite’s annual production and is characterized by Ammolite that shows mostly shades of green or red that are strong but less brilliant than the preceding grades.
-“B” or “fair” material displays one or two colors of fair brilliance.
+“A+” or “extra fine” grades display three or more brilliant colours with less-brilliant areas.
+“A” or “fine” material has one or more colours, with either one that is brilliant or three that are less brilliant than those in the “A+” class.
+“A-” or “standard/good” comprises approximately 40% of Korite’s annual production and is characterised by Ammolite that shows mostly shades of green or red that are strong but less brilliant than the preceding grades.
+“B” or “fair” material displays one or two colours of fair brilliance.
 These stones are generally set in silver, as gold settings are reserved for the higher Ammolite grades.
-“C” or “commercial” quality material applies to only 5−10% of annual production and displays faint color patches or has unattractive fracture patterns.
+“C” or “commercial” quality material applies to only 5−10% of annual production and displays faint colour patches or has unattractive fracture patterns.

 Production has been consistent, despite being hindered by permafrost in the winter.
 While the article doesn’t shed new light on Ammolite, it provides a good overview of the stone, which has seen an increase in sales.
 The Chinese market has been particularly significant to Korite’s success, according to the article, as Asian collectors tend to appreciate phenomenal stones.